tbResList Print — antiOx Anti-oxidants

 <td>2</td><td>3–4</td><td>4</td><td>Caution[M][D]</td>

-<td ><textarea readonly rows="1" cols="25" wrap="soft">Direct thiol/GSH precursor; strongly increases redox buffering; high risk of interfering with ROS-dependent chemo/radiation (especially near infusion windows)</textarea></td>
+<td ><textarea readonly rows="1" cols="25" wrap="soft">Direct thiol/GSH precursor; strongly increases redox buffering; higher likelihood of reducing efficacy of ROS-dependent chemo/radiation (especially near infusion/radiation windows); preclinical progression/metastasis signals exist in some models</textarea></td>

 </tr>